 What is Atopy?

 Atopy, in a nutshell, is a heightened immune response to common allergens in the environment.
 It is thought to be genetic and leads to allergic diseases namely atopic dermatitis (formerly allergic inhalant dermatitis), allergic rhinitis (hay fever) and asthma.
-Unfortunately there’s no cure, but symptoms can be controlled and managed in most cases.
+Unfortunately there’s no cure, but symptoms can be controlled in some cases.
+It is important to remember that each pet is unique and will need a unique treatment plan.
+Your veterinarian will guide you along the process of finding a management plan for your pet.

 IF YOU THINK YOUR PET IS SUFFERING FROM AN ALLERGY, TALK TO YOUR VETERINARIAN AS SOON AS POSSIBLE TO FIND A SOLUTION OR TO OFFER RELIEF.